dalong0514/readnotes/20190201读书笔记/2019114Autolisp-Developers-GuideR01.md

 The following functions are useful to handle errors encountered by your programs:

-1. \*error* - A user-definable error-handling function.
+1 `\*error*` - A user-definable error-handling function.

-2. \*pop-error-mode* - Error-handling function that ends the previous call to \*push-error-using-command* or \*push-error-using-stack*.
+2 `\*pop-error-mode*` - Error-handling function that ends the previous call to \*push-error-using-command* or \*push-error-using-stack*.

-3. \*push-error-using-command* - Error-handling function that indicates the use of the command function within a custom \*error* handler.
+3 `\*push-error-using-command*` - Error-handling function that indicates the use of the command function within a custom \*error* handler.

-4. \*push-error-using-stack* - Error-handling function that indicates the use of variables from the AutoLISP stack within a custom \*error* handler.
+4 `\*push-error-using-stack*` - Error-handling function that indicates the use of variables from the AutoLISP stack within a custom \*error* handler.

-5. vl-catch-all-apply - Passes a list of arguments to a specified function and traps any exceptions.
+5 `vl-catch-all-apply` - Passes a list of arguments to a specified function and traps any exceptions.

 If your program contains more than one error in the same expression, you cannot depend on the order in which AutoLISP detects the errors.
 For example, the inters function requires several arguments, each of which must be either a 2D or 3D point list.
 A call to inters like the following: